-Al Jazeera’s Andrew Thomas, reporting from Osaka, said “four flights were made and of those water-drops by the helicopters, only one hit its target”.
-The effort has since been abandoned, he said.
+But Al Jazeera’s Andrew Thomas, reporting from Osaka, said “four flights were made and of those water-drops by the helicopters, only one hit its target”.

 Paul Carroll, a programme director at Ploughshares, an international nuclear security foundation, told Al Jazeera that the engineers at the plant are doing heroic work.